rizvansaatov/ML_Techniques_for_Network_Tracing/README.md

 ## Jupyter Notebook

  There is a log book to understand the details of data.
 Neural Networks and Random Forest Techniques are applied with various experiments to obtain a degree of better accuracy
+ ## Conlcusion

+In our case where we have ten classes of different traffic, Randorm Fores will do it well for each class resulting in some accuracy for resemblance with a class and we can classify the flow to highest scoring trees.
+Problem in this case is choosing a higher estimators for proper validaiton score. for kind of data where as Neural Networks are universal approximators works better for forecasting and Image processing problems.